 One of the biggest ways that DAWSUN helps to change the world is by supporting the United Nations (UN) Sustainable Development Goals (SDGs).
-There are 17 SDGs which aim to make the world a better place in 2030, and cover everything from clean energy to zero hunger.
+There are 17 SDGs that aim to make the world a better place in 2030 and cover everything from clean energy to zero hunger.

 DAWSUN’s I-PAD forum provides a platform to discover innovative research and disseminate implementable solutions that can help the UN achieve its goals in the following areas: